Dear conservation colleague:

-This letter is an invitation to present a 20 minute talk as part of an Earth Month "Science Saturday" Conservation Day Symposium on Saturday, April 11th, 2015 at Detroit’s Belle Isle Aquarium, as part of our celebration of April as Earth Month.
+This letter is an invitation to you to present a 20-minute talk in our Second Annual Earth Month Conservation Day symposium on at Detroit’s Belle Isle Aquarium, as part of our celebration of April as Earth Month.

-Venue: This Conservation Day Symposium will be held in the Belle Isle Aquarium (900 Inselruhe Ave, Detroit 48207) in Belle Isle State Park.
-The aquarium and the adjacent botanical conservatory were designed in the early 1900’s to bring the majesty of the natural world into the experience of the public and have become a magnificent space for inspiring reverence for biodiversity.
-The Aquarium is open every Saturday and Sunday from 10 am to 4 pm with outstanding, unique collections that include air-breathing fish, educational displays about invasive species, conservation activities and research, and diverse exhibits of Great Lakes, South American, African, and marine species.
+This Conservation Day Symposium will be held in the meeting room of the Belle Isle Aquarium (900 Inselruhe Ave, Detroit 48207) in Belle Isle State Park.
+The aquarium and adjacent botanical conservatory were designed in the early 1900’s with architectural grandeur to bring the majesty of the natural world into the experience of the public.
+These buildings are a magnificent space for inspiring reverence for biodiversity.
+The Aquarium is open every Saturday and from with excellent staff and outstanding, unique collections that include air-breathing fish, educational displays about invasive species, conservation activities and research, and exhibits of Great Lakes, South American, African, and marine species.

 Please feel free to extend this invitation to interested colleagues, team members or students who might be interested in speaking or leading a discussion.